redkite-labs/redkitecms-docs/book/environments.rst

     http://localhost/alcms.php/backend

-this because Symfony2 does not secure an entire environment, so AlphaLemon CMS uses the **backend** token to tell Symfony2 that all the routes that contain that specific token, requires an authenticated user to have granted access to the requested resource.
+this because Symfony2 does not secure an entire environment, so RedKite CMS uses the **backend** token to tell Symfony2 that all the routes that contain that specific token, requires an authenticated user to have granted access to the requested resource.

-When that url is required, AlphaLemon CMS, but I should say Symfony2 to be more precise, redirects the application to the login page for the authentication process, when any user has signed in.
+When that url is required, RedKite CMS, but I should say Symfony2 to be more precise, redirects the application to the login page for the authentication process, when any user has signed in.

-After you correctly sign up, AlphaLemon CMS opens your website home page and you can start managing the whole website.
+After you correctly sign up, RedKite CMS opens your website home page and you can start managing the whole website.

-AlphaLemon CMS stage environment
+RedKite CMS stage environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The stage environment is the place where you can review your website before deploy it